Master2022E/OnionRTC-experiment/Dataprocess/Readme.md

 ![Low performing Success rate over time](./output_folder/SuccessRateOverTimeLow.svg)

+Note: Client C4 started to have a technical error from the 2023-01-15.
+That is the reason for 4 scenarios completely failing from that time and forward.

 ### RTT in successful calls

 Plot for RTT of video and audio on successful calls.
-Created in the [RoundTripTimeBoxPlot](./RoundTripTimeBoxPlot.ipynb) notebook
+Created in the [RoundTripTimeBoxPlot](./RoundTripTimeBoxPlot.ipynb) notebook.

 ![RTT for video in successful calls](./output_folder/BoxPlotRttVideo.svg)